Mind mapping tools are invaluable for enhancing creativity in writers and students.

 Use arrows, lines, speech bubbles, branches, and other colors to show the relationship between the core theme and linking ideas that flow from it.
 These connections are crucial since they may form the basis of your essay sections from which you’ll transition to new points.

-Don’t create a masterpiece of calligraphic dark arts.
+Don’t create a masterpiece of calligraphic dark art.
 Without substantial stops or edits, sketch rapidly like a literary panther.
 Your first thought is usually the right one, so first put on paper what makes the most sense to you.
 Yet it’s also critical to consider all possibilities in the early stages of mind mapping, even if you don’t intend to use them.

 Use different colors to represent different items, such as blue for something you want to include in your article, black for other interesting ideas, and red for things you ought to explore or consult with your tutor or lecturer about.
 It’s completely up to you how you do it, but try to be consistent so you can accurately reflect on your mind map afterward.

 Make sure your page has some white space.
 The purpose of this is so that you may keep adding to your neural network over time.
-If the A4 sheet is too tiny for you, you may try A3, or use some of the great software tools that’ll I discuss below.
+If the A4 sheet is too tiny for you, you may try A3, or use some of the great software tools that I discuss below.

-4. The Best Mind Mapping Tools For Writers
+The Best Mind Mapping Tools For Writers:

-1. ClickUp – The best free mind mapping tool online
+1. ClickUp – The best free mind-mapping tool online

 2. MindMeister – The best mind map display mode

-3. Milanote – The best multimedia mind mapping program on the market
+3. Milanote – The best multimedia mind-mapping program on the market

 4. MindGenius – the top mind mapping program for beginners

 Build mind maps with a built-in explorer for easy template exploration available in MindGenius.
 MindGenius is an idea map maker and project management tool in one.
 It’s intended for usage in academic settings as well as by freelancers, small companies, and advertising firms.
-MindGenius offers drag-and-drop mind map generation, project planning tools including Gantt charts and kanban task views, and some basic project reporting capabilities.
+MindGenius offers drag-and-drop mind map generation, project planning tools including Gantt charts and Kanban task views, and some basic project reporting capabilities.
 Sorting, highlighting, and labeling capabilities are included to help you organize and show your mind maps more successfully.
 Pricing: This one is a bit pricier.
 It costs $16.80 per month or $168 for an annual subscription.

 Mind mapping is a great tool for visual thinking and essay writing, especially in the early phases.
 It can also be used to generate ideas, visualize concepts, organize tasks, take notes, solve problems, make decisions, revise, and clarify your academic topic so you can begin working on assessment assignments.
 A mind map is a wonderful tool for learners since it allows them to ‘brainstorm’ a topic.
 Next up, you may want to check a guide to tools that will make remote work much easier.